slott56/HamCalc-2.1/doc/source/python/construction/binhop.rst

+..  _construction.binhop:

 binhop -- Hoppered Bins & Tanks
 ---------------------------------

-Quirk: This program may chain to :program:`binvol`, a program which doesn't appear on any menu.
+Quirk: The legacy program chained to :program:`binvol`, a program which doesn't appear on any menu.

+We'll merge :ref:`construction.binvol` into this program's implementation.

 Legacy Output
 ~~~~~~~~~~~~~~~~